Miicroo/ha-birthdays/README.md

 ## Custom attributes
 You can add custom attributes to each birthday, for instance to add an icon or other metadata.
 To do this, add a dictionary under the `attributes` key in the configuration (see example above).
 The dictionary can contain any key-value pairs you want, and will be exposed as attributes on the entity.
+Fetching the attributes can be done using the `attributes` property in a template, for instance `{{ states.birthdays.einstein.attributes.occupation }}` will return `Theoretical physicist`.

 ## Automation
 All birthdays are updated at midnight, and when a birthday occurs an event is sent on the HA bus that can be used for automations.
 The event is called `birthday` and contains the data `name` and `age`.
 Note that there will be two events fired if two persons have the same birthday.